 Apartments of 120 square metres (sq. m.) yield 4.84%.
 Apartments of 50 sq. m. yield 5.27%.

 Denmark’s housing market is fundamentally distorted by misguided social policies.
 The private rental market is strongly pro-tenant (see Landlord and Tenant section).
 Rents are non-responsive to market forces because there are five different forms of rent control, depending upon the age of the building.
 Private sector rents are regulated based on historic costs, and there is a huge social rental sector.

 Only rental dwellings constructed after 1991 are exempt from rent control (less than 1% of dwelling stock, or about 10,000 to 15,000 units).
-Approximately 60% of all private rented dwellings were built before 1940, and only about 11% were built after 1980.
-In fact, rather few new private rental dwellings are now being built.
+Yet rather few new private rental dwellings are now being built.